 Progression from the third year of Misericordia University’s Bachelor of Science in Medical Science

-to the didactic year of the proposed program is open to matriculants of the undergraduate curriculum who have met, or will have met, by the end of the summer semester prior to fall semester didactic year coursework and the pre-requisites listed.
+to the didactic year of the proposed program is open to matriculants of the undergraduate curriculum who have met, or will have met, by the end June prior to fall semester didactic year coursework and the pre-requisites listed.

 The first (or didactic) year, is comprised of basic medical and clinical sciences that prepare students to enter the clinical, or second, year.
 In the clinical year, students perform nine five-week clinical clerkships in a variety of professional settings and geographic locations throughout Pennsylvania and surrounding states, to ensure that they amass a wide range of learning experiences.